KY-BChain/BlockEnergy/README.md

 This is just a simple example of a smart contract that could be used in a transactive energy system.
 Depending on the specific requirements of the system, additional functionality and complexity could be added to the contract.

 The example of a more complete smart contract for a Transactive Energy system on the Ethereum blockchain.
 This example assumes that the energy generation and consumption data is coming from AI-powered smart meters that are registered as nodes in the blockchain:
+In this example, the TransactiveEnergy-trading contract defines a transactive energy system that allows buyers to purchase energy from sellers through trades.
+The contract includes the following functions:

+    setEnergyPrice: This function allows the owner of the contract to set the price of energy in wei.

+    addAvailableTrade: This function allows the owner of the contract to add an available energy trade to the list of available trades.

+    getNumAvailableTrades: This function returns the number of available energy trades.

+    getAvailableTrade: This function returns the information of an available energy trade by index.

+    buyEnergy: This function allows a buyer to purchase energy from an available energy trade by index.
+It checks that the payment amount is correct, that the trade is available, and that it has not already been filled.
+It then fills the trade